jleahred/fsm_gen/README.md

 //  Code generated automatically to be filled manually
 //  This file will not be updated by generator
 //  It's created just the first time as a reference
-//  Generator will allways create a  .reference file to help with
-//  new methods and so
+//

-//  This file will be included in _gen.cpp
+//  This file will be included in gen_xxx.cpp
 //  (anywhere else)

 //  to make happy some IDEs
 #include "fsm_login_types.h"
-#include "fsm_login_gen.h"
+#include "gen_fsm_login.h"

 namespace {
     using namespace login;